networknext/next/docs/setup_your_local_machine_for_development.md

    `psql -U postgres -h localhost -c "CREATE USER developer; ALTER USER developer WITH SUPERUSER;"`

-   If this fails, you may need to work around the default postgres account being locked on your linux.
-See https://serverfault.com/questions/110154/whats-the-default-superuser-username-password-for-postgres-after-a-new-install for some workarounds.
+   If this step fails, you may need to work around the default postgres account requiring logging in as the user postgres.
+See https://blog.jcharistech.com/2022/09/07/logging-into-postgresql-without-password-prompt/ for a workaround.
+Apply the "trust" setting to the 127.0.0.1 and ::1 lines in pg_hba.conf in addition to what is recommended and you should be able to make postgres changes without a password on your local machine.
+Obviously, this configuration is appropriate only for a development machine behind a firewall.

    Once you have setup the developer user, restart postgres: